About Slapback Delay

 Delay timing: Quarter note delay (eg: 600ms at a tempo of 100 bpm)

 After you learn these exercises at 100bpm, you can try playing them again at a higher or lower tempo.
 To do this, you need to work out exactly what to set your delay time to or else it won’t fit with the tempo.
-Check out our guide on converting BPM to MS to find out the delay time for any tempo.
+Use this delay time calculator to work out the delay time for any tempo.

 Feedback: Turn it as low as possible so it only repeats the sound once